nervosnetwork/mercury/core/rpc/README.md

 - `free` (Type: `string`): Specify the amount of freely spendable assets.
 - `occupied` (Type: `string`): Specify the amount of CKB that provides capacity.
 - `frozen` (Type: `string`): Specify the amount of locked assets.
-- `claimable` (Type: `string`): Specify the amount of UDT assets on the cheque cell that are unclaimed and not timed out.

 ### Type `Range`